1jour1vin

 Food and wine pairings

-Enjoy with grilled rib of beef, roast pork with prunes, or a cheese platter (Bleu d'Auvergne, Saint-Nectaire, and Beaufort).
+Enjoy it with a grilled ribeye steak, a pork roast with prunes, or a cheese platter (Bleu d'Auvergne, Saint-Nectaire, and Beaufort)...

 Bettane & Desseauve